CedArctic/Chimera/README.md

 * !helpme or !helpme command
 	> shows Chimera help, listing commands of shows help for a specific command, e.g: !helpme screenshot

+* !launch shortcut
+    > launches a custom shortcut you placed in the shortcuts folder

 * EOF
 ```
 Note: Some commands may require elevated privileges on linux.